Mustard Oil

 Side effects of mustard oil

 Although mustard oil has many benefits, it also has certain drawbacks due to overconsumption or allergic reactions.
-The following are some downsides of mustard oil.
+The following are mustard oil cooking side effects and drawbacks of applying it directly.

 How to cook mustard oil?

-Mustard oil has a greater smoking point in comparison to other oils.
+Mustard oil benefits in cooking, as it has a greater smoking point in comparison to other oils.
 Mustard oil, which has a smoke point of about 250 0C, is perfect for Indian cooking.

 Another quality of cold-pressed mustard oil is that it maintains its nutritional value even after heating to the smoking point.
 Omega-3 fatty acids, monounsaturated fatty acids, polyunsaturated fatty acids, antioxidants and vitamin E are abundant in mustard oil.
 This signifies that the heating of the oil has no effect on any of the health advantages that mustard oil provides in terms of its antibacterial, antimicrobial, antifungal and anti-inflammatory properties.